Abortion (Opposing Viewpoints Series)

 Possible Physical and Psychological Effects of Late-Term Abortion

-Late term abortion experience from Terkel's book, Abortion – Facing the Issues
+Later-term abortion experience from Susan Terkel's book, Abortion – Facing the Issues

-The American Psychological Association's study of the mental health effects of abortion for women in the United States concluded that, teenagers, women who are pressured, women who have more than one abortion and those abortions that late-term are at a higher risk for mental health disorders than those who do not abort.
+The American Psychological Association's study of the mental health effects of abortion for women in the United States concluded that teenagers and women who are pressured to have an abortion, women who have more than one abortion, and those who have late-term abortions are at a higher risk for mental health disorders than those who do not abort.

 Medical Induction Method - When the Fetus is Born Alive

-Though not common, the possibility of the fetus being born alive when the medical induction method is employed is a real one.
-There is no guarantee that the fetus will be born dead.
-When the fetus is born alive, doctors are under obligation to try to save the life of the fetus, as babies can survive even through this ordeal, late in the pregnancy.
-Some of the ethical considerations that have been raised by antiabortionists is that there is not a moral distinction between a fetus that dies during an abortion and infanticide, in terms of late term abortion.
-For those in favor of abortion, the possibility of giving birth to a live fetus during the abortion procedure, dissuades some from performing a late term abortion.
+Though not common, the possibility of the fetus being born alive when the medical induction method is employed is real, and there is no guarantee that the fetus will be born dead.
+When the fetus is born alive, doctors are under obligation to try to save the life of the fetus since babies can survive through this ordeal, performed as it is late in the pregnancy.

 References for Late-Term Abortion page

 1. Abortion After the First Trimester in the United States.
 (2014).
 Planned Parenthood. http://www.plannedparenthood.org/files/5113/9611/5527/Abortion_After_first_trimester.pdf